JuliaEnergy/PowerDynamics.jl/docs/src/index.md

 PowerDynamics.jl is a Julia package for modeling and simulating power grid dynamics.
 It provides a comprehensive framework for analyzing electrical power systems, including synchronous machines, loads, lines, and various control elements.
 The package is built on top of [NetworkDynamics.jl](https://github.com/JuliaDynamics/NetworkDynamics.jl) and offers both predefined component models and the flexibility to create custom power system components.

+!!! warning "PowerDynamics.Library Under Active Development"
+    **The PowerDynamics.Library component library is currently excluded from semantic versioning and is under heavy development.**

+    While PowerDynamics itself follows semantic versioning, the Library submodule's API is highly unstable and variable names, function signatures, and model interfaces may change frequently without notice.
+If you are using specific models from PowerDynamics.Library in their current state, we strongly recommend copying them to your own source code to avoid breaking changes in future updates.

 ## Getting Started

 - **[Modeling Concepts](@ref)** - Learn the fundamental concepts behind PowerDynamics modeling